UN rights council condemns Koran burnings despite splits

 Lack of courage claim

-There was scant sense of triumph in Pakistan ambassador Khalil Hashmi's speech after the vote.
+And there was little sense of triumph from Pakistan's ambassador Khalil Hashmi, speaking for the OIC.

-Speaking for the OIC, Hashmi said the resolution did not seek to curtail free speech, but was instead aimed at striking a prudent balance.
+Hashmi insisted the resolution was not looking to curtail free speech, but had been aimed at striking a prudent balance.

 "Regrettably, some states have chosen to abdicate their responsibility to prevent and counter the scourge of religious hatred," he said.